patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/README.md

 This project investigates the presence and mitigation of **gender bias** in music recommender systems.
 We explore two real-world datasets (Spotify and Last.fm), assess fairness in popularity-based recommendation outputs, and apply algorithmic debiasing using **AIF360** and **Fairlearn**.

 ### 🎯 Research Questions

-- Do music recommendation systems favor certain gender groups over others?
+**Main Research Question:**
+- Does gender bias exist in music recommender systems?

+**Sub-Research Questions:**
 - How is artist gender distributed among the most frequently recommended tracks?
+- How do different fairness metrics (e.g., demographic parity, equal opportunity) reflect imbalances?
+- How do different fairness-aware tools (e.g., AIF360, Fairlearn) perform in mitigating gender bias in music recommendation systems?
-- Can algorithmic fairness techniques reduce bias in popularity-based recommenders?
+- Can algorithmic fairness techniques improve the exposure of underrepresented gender groups without sacrificing recommendation quality?

 ### 🎯 Project Goals
 - Analyze the **gender distribution** in Spotify and Last.fm music data.